brrd/lodapi/README.md

 ### `mergePersons(idBase: number, idPersons: number[])`

-Merge persons listed in `idPerson` in a person which will have the `idBase` data (the lowest id among all thoses persons will be kept by Lodel).
+Merge persons listed in `idPerson` in a person which will have the `idBase` data (the lowest id among all those persons will be kept by Lodel).
 It comes in very handy when cleaning the duplicates among authors.

 **Since this method submits the entity form, it can cause data loss so be careful.**